header2

 Probably the most demanding site in the North Lakes area.
 The flying and the lift generated can be very intimidating.
 It has been known for pilots to take off and spend the next hour in big ears before getting below take off.

-Pilots must be very comfortable in strong thermals and be confident at landing in the designated field.
+Pilots must be very comfortable in strong thermals and be confident at landing in the designated fields.

 If flying here for the first time, please get a site briefing from an experienced local or contact the site officer, Chris Little 07307864418